ch007m/r-d/cloudfoundry/all_in_one.md

-# Create VM and k8s cluster using Ansible
+# Create a k8s cluster and play with CF

 ## Table of content